-An important day indeed for environmental sustainability in every respect, to honour the 50th installment of Earth Day LuxDeco’s Senior Creative Buyer Jessica Harding shares the sustainable side of LuxDeco and our new Conscious Collection.
+LuxDeco’s Senior Creative Buyer Jessica Harding shares the sustainable side of what we do here at LuxDeco through our Conscious Collection.

 Sustainable products often have at their heart earth-borne materials, sympathetically taken from nature’s offering and giving rise to designs that haven’t asked for unnecessary manufacturing or chemical processes.
 Favouring cotton velvets such as those used on De Le Cuona’s cushions and Linea Luxe’s occasional sofas will contribute greatly to a sustainable home.
 Similarly, Pinetti’s pioneering use of recycled vegetable-dyed leathers used to craft its basket and various other small home accessories is a planet-kind pathway that leads to a sustainable interior in a way that classic leathers simply could not.
 It is important to note that the story doesn’t quite end at choosing a natural material, but it is most certainly a sustainable step in a green direction.